-Sec.
-4. Section 126 of the Probate Code is amended to read:
+SEC.
+4. Section 126 of the Probate Code is amended to

-of the Civil Code relating to powers of appointment, A a devise of the residue of the testator's real property, or a bequest of the residue of the testator's personal property, passes all of the real or personal property, as the case may be, which he was entitled to devise or bequeath at the time of his death, not otherwise effectually devised or bequeathed by his will.
+126. Except as provided by Sections 1386.1 and 1386.2 of the Civil Code relating to powers of appointment, A a devise of the residue of the testator's real property, or a bequest of the real or personal property, as the case may be, which he was entitled to devise or bequeath at the time of his death, not otherwise effectually devised or bequeathed by his will.

 Comment.
 The amendment to Section 126 makes clear that Section 126 does not operate with respect to powers of appointment.
-A provision in a will devising the residue of the testator's real property or bequeathing the residue of the testator's personal property operates with respect to powers only to the extent provided in Civil Code Sections 1386.1 and 1386.2.
+A provision in a will devising the residue of the testators real property or bequeathing the residue of the testator's personal property operates with respect to powers only to the extent provided in Civil Code Sections 1386.1 and 1386.2.